victorherraiz/xcatalog/README.md

 If any reference returns a promise the `xcatalog` cannot be used until is ready.

-`xcatalog.ready()` returns a promise, that promise is fulfilled when the xcatalog is fully available or rejected is any pending promise es rejected.
+`xcatalog.ready()` returns a promise, that promise is fulfilled when the xcatalog is fully available or rejected is any pending promise is rejected.

 ```js
 "use strict";